tiffanyposs/learningGulp/README.md

 var imageminJpegRecompress = require('imagemin-jpeg-recompress');

 ```
 Create a path to the image files.
-Below we define the path with all the supported extentions for file types.
+Below we define the path with all the supported extensions for file types.

 ```
 var IMAGES_PATH = 'public/images/**/*.{png,jpeg,jpg,svg,gif}';